reymon359/gatsby-personal-site/content/posts/managing-the-infrastructure-of-a-reusable-ecommerce-platform-with-terraform/index.md

 }
 ```

-The language used in Terraform is the _HashiCorp Configuration Language (HCL)._ In the example above we first specify the cloud provider `food`.
+The language used in Terraform is the _HashiCorp Configuration Language (HCL)_.
+In the example above we first specify the cloud provider `food`.
 Then define a resource of the type `food_tapas` with the name `spanish_omelet`.
-Inside the resource block, we have the configuration arguments which for this delicious resource are the ingredients.
+Inside the resource block, we have the configuration arguments which are the ingredients for this delicious resource.

 ### Terraform Plan

-Once all the infrastructure resources have been defined a **Plan** is run.
+Once all the infrastructure resources have been defined, a **Plan** is run.
 Here Terraform checks the code for syntax errors, state verification, API authentication, and then outputs a summary of the changes.

 Running `terraform plan` allows you to check if the plan to be executed for such configuration is the one you were expecting before changing the infrastructure.